 Westbrook Down is an area of land owned by the Town and Manor of Hungerford, and was offered by the T&M as a space where these trees could be planted following the necessary felling of several established Ash trees suffering from Ash dieback.

 The event was organised by HEAT alongside St Lawrence’s Church and Friends of the Earth – Newbury.
 Most of the tree saplings were provided by The Woodland Trust however volunteers also brought along saplings which they had nurtured in their own gardens.

 Native tree species planted included Hawthorn, Goat Willow, Hazel, Downy Birch, Damsen, Blackthorn, Walnut, and Crabapple.

-Planting trees helps offset carbon emmissions as trees absorb carbon dioxide and emit oxygen and therefore help reduce greenhouse gases which are causing climate change.
-For details please see this article by Dr Mike Morecroft who lives in Hungerford and works for Natural England, is an Honorary Research Associate at Oxford University, and a lead author for the Intergovernmental Panel on Climate Change.
+Planting trees helps offset carbon emissions as trees absorb carbon dioxide and emit oxygen, thereby reducing greenhouse gases which cause climate change.
+For details please see this article by Dr. Mike Morecroft who lives in Hungerford and works for Natural England, is an Honourary Research Associate at Oxford University, and a lead author for the Intergovernmental Panel on Climate Change.

 In the 2019, HEAT supported Hungerford Primary School to help every pupil plant a tree.